Aura-healthcare/Aura_gitbook/Aura Gateway.md

 ## Functionnalities

 The Aura Gateway is a platform dedicated to management of the communication between each Aura Device and the Aura Server in safe/reliable/secured manner.
-This Gateway allows :
+This Gateway shall :

-* To be configured as previously explained ;
+* be configurable as previously explained ;
-* To manage reliable BLE connections with all the registered Aura Devices \(including link loss management\) ;
+* manage reliable BLE connections with all the registered Aura Devices \(including link loss management\) ;
-* To manage reliable multi-support communication with the Aura Server ;
+* manage reliable multi-supports communication with the Aura Server ;
-* To conserv
+* keep a non volatile copy of data over several days \(for loss of communication management\) ;
-* To be robust to power failure.
+* be robust to power failure.

 ## Architecture

 ## Source Code